All About the Consignment Process

 What is now…

-It’s hard for people to hear that we can’t sell their dining suite that they may have paid $30,000 for in the 1980s.
+It’s hard for people to hear that we can’t sell the dining suite they may have paid $30,000 for in the 1980s.
 Not only does it hurt their feelings, but they also consider it an insult to their taste.
-Even if the dining suite has sentimental value as so many family milestones happened around that table, unfortunately, it is just no longer a saleable style.
+Even if the dining suite has sentimental value, as so many family milestones happened around that table, unfortunately, it is just no longer a saleable style.

-In the end, value comes downs to what someone is willing to pay for something.
+In the end, value comes down to what someone is willing to pay for something.
 And if there is no demand for the style or the piece(s), there is no value.

 How do you manage sellers’ expectations?
 How do you explain your estimates?